cfw-guide/cemu.cfw.guide/docs/online-play.md

 ## Requirements

+- A Pretendo PNID set up on your Wii U and tested working (essential to collect Pretendo certificates)
 - Online files dumped from your Wii U (<router-link to="/using-dumpling">Using Dumpling</router-link>)
 - And installed into Cemu (<router-link to="/using-dumpling.html#copying-online-files-to-cemu">Copying Online Files to Cemu</router-link>)